What is a Home Sleep Test or HST (Sleep Apnea Test Sleep Study)?

 Talk to your doctor.
 If you have symptoms of sleep apnea, your doctor might order a home sleep test.
 There are several sleep centers, home sleep study companies, and home sleep test businesses that offer this diagnostic test.

-The criteria for having a sleep study
+The criteria for having a sleep apnea test

 Most insurance companies have specific criteria that are required for having a sleep study.
 These vary from insurance payer to payer.
 Generally, they require that the patient have specific symptoms prior to the sleep study.
 Many require that the individual have a face-to-face visit with a physician prior to ordering a sleep study.
 Often the patient will need to have some of the following symptoms: excessive daytime sleepiness (EDS), snoring, witnessed apneas during sleep, nighttime gasping or choking, or change in certain behaviors.